-VII.
+Page ıry 14, 2018 13 VII.
 The DEIR's Alternatives Analysis is Incomplete.

-The CEQA alternatives analysis has been described by the California Supreme Court as the "core of an EIR."
-(Citizens of Goleta Valley v.
-Board of Supervisors (1990) 52 Cal.3d 553, 564.)
-CEQA provides a "substantive mandate that public agencies refrain from approving projects for which there are feasible alternatives or mitigation measures" that can lessen the environmental impact of proposed projects.
-(Mountain Lion Foundation v.
-Fish & Game Com.
-(1997) 16 Cal.4th 105, 134, citing Pub.
+564.) proje envir (1997) gover ( Sierr ) Code analy in the ( Laun ) The CEQA alternatives analysis has been described by the California Supreme Court as core of an EIR." ( Citizens of Goleta Valley v.
+Board of Supervisors (1990) 52 Cal.3d 553, CEQA provides a " substantive mandate that public agencies refrain from approving cts for which there are feasible alternatives or mitigation measures" that can lessen the commental impact of proposed projects. ( Mountain Lion Foundation v.
+Fish &amp; Game Com.
+1) 16 Cal.4th 105, 134, citing Pub.
 Resources Code § 21081 [emphasis added].)
-It "compels government... to mitigate... adverse effects through... the selection of feasible alternatives."
-(Sierra Club v.
+It "compels mment to mitigate adverse effects through the selection of feasible alternatives." va Club v.
 State Board of Forestry (1994) 7 Cal.4th 1215, 1233; see also Pub.
-Resources Code § 21002.)
-A lead agency's ability to comply with this mandate is predicated on a clear analysis of correct findings of a project's impacts.
-"Without meaningful analysis of alternatives in the EIR, neither the courts nor the public can fulfill their proper roles in the CEQA process."
-(Laurel Heights, supra, 47 Cal.3d at 404; Preservation Action Council v.
-City of San Jose (2006) 141 Cal.App.4th 1336, 1350.)

-An EIR's review of Project alternatives must analyze alternatives "which are capable of avoiding or substantially lessening any significant effects of the project."
+Resources § 21002.)
+A lead agency's ability to comply with this mandate is predicated on a clear sis of correct findings of a project's impacts.
+"Without meaningful analysis of alternatives e EIR, neither the courts nor the public can fulfill their proper roles in the CEQA process." vel Heights, supra , 47 Cal.3d at 404; Preservation Action Council v.
+City of San Jose (2006) Cal.App.4th 1336, 1350.)
+14, § envir purpo as dra signifi incor green there: suffic An EIR's review of Project alternatives must analyze alternatives "which are capable of ing or substantially lessening any significant effects of the project."
 (Cal.
 Code Regs., tit.
-14, § 15126.6(b).)
-An EIR's very purpose is to identify ways to reduce or avoid significant environmental impacts.
-(Laurel Heights, supra, 47 Cal.3d at 403.)
-In order to achieve this purpose, the EIR must correctly identify project impacts.
-Yet, the Project alternatives analysis, as drafted, does not adequately assess whether alternatives would avoid or substantially lessen significant Project effects, because the DEIR either does not provide a sufficient analysis or incorrectly finds impacts to be less than significant, including in the areas of air quality, greenhouse gases, land use, and traffic and transportation.
-The DEIR's alternatives analysis, therefore, does not identify feasible alternatives that lessen adverse impacts, nor does it sufficiently examine whether the alternatives listed would mitigate or avoid Project impacts.
-(See DEIR, § 7.)
-This is improper.

-Please revise the DEIR as requested throughout this correspondence.
-Should a reexamination of the DEIR result in altered findings or information, please concurrently update the alternatives analysis to include options that would lessen or avoid all significant and inadequately mitigated impacts.
+15126.6(b).)
+An EIR's very purpose is to identify ways to reduce or avoid significant commental impacts. ( Laurel Heights, supra , 47 Cal.3d at 403.)
+In order to achieve this use, the EIR must correctly identify project impacts.
+Yet, the Project alternatives analysis, afted, does not adequately assess whether alternatives would avoid or substantially lessen frant Project effects, because the DEIR either does not provide a sufficient analysis or rectly finds impacts to be less than significant, including in the areas of air quality, house gases, land use, and traffic and transportation.
+The DEIR's alternatives analysis, fore, does not identify feasible alternatives that lessen adverse impacts, nor does it iently examine whether the alternatives listed would mitigate or avoid Project impacts.
+DEIR, § 7.)
+This is improper. the al Please revise the DEIR as requested throughout this correspondence.
+Should a mination of the DEIR result in altered findings or information, please concurrently update ternatives analysis to include options that would lessen or avoid all significant and quately mitigated impacts.
+VIII.
+Conclusion Southwest Carpenters thanks the City for providing an opportunity to comment on the .
+Please update the DEIR to adequately address the issues raised in these comments, then ulate the revised DEIR.